A collaboration between UNamur - Hénallux - IFEC

 This collaborative research is part of a wider project devoted to differentiation, which brings together several courses with different aims and audiences.

-These include in-school pedagogical training, training for teacher-referents whose vocation is to be facilitators of the development of differentiation practices in their schools, training for all IFEC CSAs, as well as regular meetings with IFEC in-house trainers interested in this theme.
+These include in-school pedagogical training, the training of teacher-referents whose vocation is to be facilitators of the development of differentiation practices in their schools, training for all IFEC CSAs, as well as regular meetings with IFEC in-house trainers interested in this theme.

 Atout